PacktPublishing/Robotic-Process-Automation-Projects/CRMAutomation/ReadMe.txt

 1. UiPath Studio is installed
 2. User has trail access to both Apptivo CRM and Crucnbase site
-3. Apptivo CRM already logged in a Chrome Browser.
+3. Apptivo CRM -> Customers already logged in a Chrome Browser.
 4. Crunchbase.com site page is closed in Browser.
 5. Only the Customer names are filled in the Apptivo CRM.

+Note:
+Apptivo and Crunchbase website will be continously updated if the automation failes then you need to update the selectors used in this project before you try it again.
+It can be easily performed by just using the "Indicate on Screen" Option"

 Depedencies Error and Fix:
 If you get a Error when you open the Main.xaml i.e. avtivities are not loaded properly.
 Follow the below steps.